bussel05/OptimalGroupSolver/README.md

 * `PreferenceApp`: preference collection UI
 * `build_weight_matrix(...)`: converts preferences to an adjacency/weight matrix
 * `solve_partition(...)`: ILP model construction + solve + group extraction

-## Limitations / behavior

-* Group sizes are constrained by **N** (upper bound).
-Some groups may have fewer members if the total number of people is not a multiple of `N`.
-* Feasibility is always guaranteed (assignment with capacity constraints), but optimality depends on the solver run.
-* Preferences are binary (no ranking/weights beyond 0/1).